Divergence Results and Convergence of a Variance Reduced Version of ADAM: Numerical Experiments

-In order to eliminate luck from randomness, we ran each experiment setting with 3 different random seeds.
+In order to eliminate luck from randomness, we ran each experiment with 3 random seeds.
 We report the average loss of each experiment.
-We train each setting for 15 epochs for VRADAM and 50 epochs for ADAM.
+We train each setting for 15 epochs for VRADAM and 50 epochs for the other algorithms.
 While comparing the performances, we display the loss functions up to convergence.
 The experiments were conducted in PyTorch 1.12.1 on the Google Colab cloud service.
+We do not apply projections, since in practice they are not needed.